Sports periodization: The annual plan

 The annual plan is important in that it directs and guides performance training over a year.
 It is based on the concept of periodization and the principles of training.
 The objective of training is to reach a high level of performance (peak performance) and an athlete has to develop skills, biomotor abilities and psychological traits in a methodical manner.

 Preparatory phase

 This phase consists of the general preparation and specific preparation.
-Usually which can be subdivided into three different phases.
-One should always remember that this is a base creation phase with the objective to attain the previous training state, and the longest period of periodization must be devoted towards the preparatory period.
+This is a base creation phase with the objective to attain the previous training state, and the longest period of periodization must be devoted towards the preparatory period.

-The performance depends on preparatory period, and is divided into three phases: